babraham123/homelab/docs/guides/pfsense.md

 ## Networking

 ### Share connectivity with the PVE host and other VMs
 - Configure `vmbr0` to be static, use the LAN network and have no physical interface.
+  - Paste in `src/pve1/interfaces`
     - `sudo nano /etc/network/interfaces`
+  - Paste in `src/pve1/resolv.conf`
     - `sudo nano /etc/resolv.conf`
 - In pfSense,
 	- Attach `vmbr0` as a network device
 	- Enable the interface as a LAN with a static address